Crypto comes to Washington. Will the millions buy influence?

-WASHINGTON — Erin Houchin braced for the worst when a mysterious group started buying television ads last month in her highly competitive southern Indiana congressional race.
+WASHINGTON — Erin Houchin braced for the worst when a mysterious, well-financed group started buying television ads last month in her highly competitive southern Indiana congressional race.

 Houchin assumed she would face a negative blitz, like the one that crushed her in 2016 when she ran for the same seat.
 But, in fact, the opposite happened.